ibm-cloud-docs/secrets-manager/custom-credentials.md

 # Creating custom credentials secrets
 {: #custom-credentials}

 The custom credentials secret type enables {{site.data.keyword.secrets-manager_full}} users to securely manage credentials for external systems (such as Artifactory or PagerDuty) through {{site.data.keyword.secrets-manager_short}} APIs and integrations.
 To create these secrets, you deploy an  {{site.data.keyword.codeenginefull}} job that acts as a bridge between {{site.data.keyword.secrets-manager_short}} and the external service.
-These jobs run on a fixed schedule and manage credentials asynchronously using [secret tasks](/docs/secrets-manager?topic=secrets-manager-secret-tasks).
+These jobs run on a fixed schedule and manage credentials asynchronously by using [secret tasks](/docs/secrets-manager?topic=secrets-manager-secret-tasks).
 {: shortdesc}

 The process for creating custom credentials is asynchronous by design.
 When a new secret is added, it initially enters a **pre-activation** state.
-If the secret is successfully created in the external credentials provider, its state automatically transitions to **active** within {{site.data.keyword.secrets-manager_short}}.
+If the secret is successfully created in the external credentials provider, its state automatically becomes **active** within {{site.data.keyword.secrets-manager_short}}.

-The Custom credentials secrets creation process is asynchronious.
-Once a secret was added, it begins in `pre-activation` state and if created successfully in the credentials provider, it will then change its state to `active` in {{site.data.keyword.secrets-manager_short}}.
+The custom credentials secrets creation process is asynchronous.
+After a secret is added, it begins in `pre-activation` state and if created successfully in the credentials provider, its state changes to `active` in {{site.data.keyword.secrets-manager_short}}.
 {: note}

 ## Before you begin
 {: #before-custom-credentials}

-Before you get started, be sure that you have:
+Before you get started, make sure that you have:
 - The required level of access.
 To create or add secrets, you need the [**Writer** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).
 - Configured your instance to create custom credentials secrets by [creating a {{site.data.keyword.codeengineshort}} job and custom credentials engine configuration](/docs/secrets-manager?topic=secrets-manager-custom-credentials-prepare).

-## Creating a custom credentials secret in the UI
+## Creating a custom credentials secret in the console
 {: #custom-credentials-secret-ui}
 {: ui}

-From the **Add a secret** screen, select **Custom credentials**.
-Here you can give your secret a name and an optional description and choose a [secret group](/docs/secrets-manager?topic=secrets-manager-secret-groups) and an optional label.
-In the next screen, select the relevant configuration that you want to use (you can also choose to create a new one).
-Provide the value of the presented parameters.
-On the next screen, you can give your secret an optional **Lease duration**, which determines how long the secret lasts or a rotation schedule for the secret.
-Check to make sure that the values on the **Review** screen are correct.
-If everything is correct, you can create your secret.
+To add a secret:

 1. In the **Secrets** table, click **Add**.
 2. From the list of secret types, click the **Custom credentials** tile.